OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Experiments

+As the advanced judgment capabilities of GPT-4o~\cite{chenmllm}, we utilize it as the critic model in the collaborative probing framework.
+To analyze the impact of the critic model on OS-Kairos confidence integration and GUI adaptive interaction, we select Qwen-VL-MAX as an alternative.
+Table~\ref{tab_critic_models} presents the adaptive interaction performance of OS-Kairos across different critic models.
+The results show that the scoring quality of GPT-4o significantly outperforms Qwen-VL-Max, with an HSR of 86.87\% compared to 57.63\%.
+In addition, the precision of the intervention decreases by 4.59\% in the autonomous steps and 9.25\% in the complex steps.
+Although GUI performance is similar, Qwen-VL-Max leads to more frequent interventions with OS-Kairos.

-\subsection{General Effectiveness across Scales}
+\subsubsection{General Effectiveness across Scales}

 \paragraph{Model Scale.} Although the dynamic detection framework is built on the OS-Atlas-Pro-7B backbone, confidence scores and actions generated are supposed to be downwardly compatible.
 In other words, weaker models can be enhanced through data distillation and confidence scoring integration.
-Figure~\ref{model_scale_law} shows that \textit{OS-Kairos} can be successfully generalized to the 2B$\sim$7B model.
-First, \textit{Type} and \textit{SR} are effective, guaranteeing a TSR of 76.40\% on the Qwen2-VL-7B model, 77.64\% on OS-Atlas-Pro-4B, and 85.09\% on Qwen2-VL-2B.
+Figure~\ref{model_scale_law} shows that OS-Kairos can be successfully generalized to the 2B$\sim$7B model.
+First, Type and SR are effective, guaranteeing a TSR of 76.40\% on the Qwen2-VL-7B, 77.64\% on OS-Atlas-Pro-4B, and 85.09\% on Qwen2-VL-2B.
 Thus, the combination of confidence scoring and data distillation will enhance weak models, thus satisfying the deployment in resource-constrained environments.

 \paragraph{Data Scale.} To evaluate the effect of data scaling on confidence scoring integration, we divide the trajectories from the probing framework into different scales for training and test data.
-As shown in Table~\ref{data_scaling_law}, \textit{OS-Kairos} remain stable in \textit{Type} and \textit{SR} scores across scales.
-Benefiting from its high \textit{HSR}, \textit{OS-Kairos}'s \textit{TSR} accuracy reaches 76.19\%$\sim$88.20\%, proving that the integration of confidence scoring into \textit{OS-Kairos} requires only a small number of probing data at a significantly lower cost than fine-tuning the GUI agent.
+As shown in Table~\ref{data_scaling_law}, OS-Kairos is stable in Type and SR scores across data scales.
+Benefiting from its high HSR, OS-Kairos's TSR accuracy reaches 76.19\%$\sim$88.20\%, proving that the integration of confidence scoring into OS-Kairos requires only a small number of probing data at a significantly lower cost than fine-tuning the GUI agent.